Skip to main content

 Intelligence and Models

-OpenClaw implements multi-model intelligence — the architectural decision to route tasks to different AI models based on the nature of the work rather than relying on a single model for everything.
+OpenClaw implements multi model intelligence, the architectural decision to route tasks to different AI models based on the nature of the work rather than relying on a single model for everything.
 This is not just a cost optimization strategy (though it is that too).
 It reflects a design principle that Martin Fowler would recognize: use the right tool for the job.
 A fast, broad model handles routine monitoring and triage.
 A deeper, more expensive model handles complex analysis and creative problem-solving.
 A specialized coding agent handles software development tasks.

 • Auth Providers: